intentor/adic/README.md

 #### MonoBehaviour injection

-It's possible to perform injection on custom `MonoBehaviour` fields and properties by using the <a href="#extension-mono-injection">Mono Injection</a> extension, which is enabled by default, by calling the `Inject()` of the `MonoBehaviour`:
+To perform injection on custom `MonoBehaviour` fields and properties, simply call the `Inject()` extension method of the `MonoBehaviour`:

 ```cs